Can mental activity, a healthy diet and an active social life reduce the risk of Alzheimer’s? Can smoking and depression increase the risk?

-Genetics - Less than 1% of people are at a particularly high inherited risk of dementia, which may occur earlier than usual in life.
-In such cases even a healthy lifestyle probably won't protect you- although the disease may skip a generation, appear seemingly from nowhere or not be passed on at all.
-A larger proportion have other 'risk genes' i.e. an increased risk but no certainty of developing dementia.
-In such cases the Alzheimer's Society advises you can reduce your overall risk by adopting a healthy lifestyle.
+Genetics – Fewer than 1% of people have a particularly high inherited risk of dementia.
+This risk may occur earlier in life than usual, however, and in such cases even a healthy lifestyle is unlikely to protect you.
+In other cases, the disease may skip a generation, appearing again seemingly from nowhere, or it might not be passed on at all.
+A greater proportion of people have other 'risk genes', such as an increased risk, but no certainty, of developing dementia.
+In these cases, the Alzheimer's Society advises that you can reduce your overall risk by adopting a healthy lifestyle.

-Depression – Being depressed in later life is associated with an increased risk for all types of dementia, including Alzheimer's.
+Depression – Being depressed in late life is associated with an increased risk for all types of dementia, including Alzheimer's.

-Medical advice should be sought if your depression continues.
-However, it is worth noting that physical exercise can help people with mild depression and may even stop them getting depressed in the first place.
+Seek medical advice if your depression continues.
+However, it is worth noting that physical exercise can help you if you have mild depression, and exercise may even stop you getting depressed in the first place.

-- Mental activity is recommended, to help build your Cognitive Reserve –so consider activities like learning a new language or musical instrument, developing a new hobby or skill, board games or volunteering.
+- Mental activity is strongly recommended for helping to build your cognitive reserve – think about activities like learning a new language or a musical instrument, developing a new hobby or skill, attending an adult education class, playing board games or doing voluntary work.

 - Social interaction also seems to be important – this suggests the value of maintaining relations with family, friends and neighbours, as well as starting new social activities.